 Can I have more than one representative in a unit?

 Yes you can have more than one representative and this can be particularly helpful in larger units.
 Having two or more representatives at each hospital will make the process of data collection smoother.
+Having 2 RURs at each hospital will make the process of data collection smoother Having 2 RURs at each hospital will make the process of data collection smoother

 Does it matter that my unit did not do any laparoscopic myomectomies in the specific period 2017-2019?